Brexit and Community Pharmacy

 PSNC position: We have asked the Government to consider issues associated with FMD, including its importance, its cost and its implementation approximately one month before Brexit.

 The General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 came into force on 25th May 2018.
 Originating from the EU, this legislation represented an overhaul of data protection legislation.

 PSNC position: At present, the GDPR will continue to apply to the UK.
 It may be that any EU law which takes effect as a result of the UK’s EU membership, such as the GDPR, no longer applies post-Brexit, but that depends on the terms of the negotiated agreement to leave the EU.
 The position is likely to become clearer as the UK approaches closer to formally leaving the EU.

-Dr Sarah Wollaston, MP for Totnes and Chair of the Health and Social Care Committee: Following a meeting with Dr Wollaston, PSNC set out its position on Brexit and medicines supply in a letter.
+Dr Sarah Wollaston, MP for Totnes and Chair of the Health and Social Care Committee: Following a meeting with Dr Wollaston in November 2018, PSNC set out its position on Brexit and medicines supply in a letter.
 The letter highlights PSNC’s ongoing work with DHSC to minimise the impact of Brexit on the medicines supply chain, and also our work with other pharmacy organisations and stakeholders from across the medicines supply chain via the Brexit Forum.
 The letter describes a number of potential measures that could be in put in place to help minimise the impact of Brexit on medicines supply, pharmacies and patients.